hycst/CST8917-Assignment1-HY/readme.md

 ###### Microsoft.
 (2026).
 Durable Functions triggers and bindings.
 Microsoft Learn. https://learn.microsoft.com/en-us/azure/durable-task/durable-functions/durable-functions-bindings
 ###### Microsoft.
 (2026).
 Performance and scale in Durable Functions.
 Microsoft Learn. https://learn.microsoft.com/en-us/azure/durable-task/durable-functions/durable-functions-perf-and-scale
 ###### Microsoft.
 (2025).
 Azure Functions timeout discussion.
 Microsoft Learn Q&A. https://learn.microsoft.com/en-us/answers/questions/5535841/timeout-of-durable-function-on-function-optimized

+#####   AI Disclosure Statement
+I used Deeskseek to review my assignment for spelling, grammar, and completeness, to verify that all assignment requirements were addressed and that no required sections were missing.
+I also used Deepseek to discuss the concepts of serverless computing to improve my understanding of the background, help me to learning the history and change of key concepts.
+I carefully wrote and edited all content.
+The submission reflects my own understanding, analysis, and writing.